Prakhar-Rathore/Firebase_Testing_App/README.md

 The users can upload their photos, and then review them.
 Each user can save photos under his id, thus other users cannot see someone else's photos.
 ## Fetched images are shown in a recycler view, with each item clickable
 The users can click each item in a recycler view and then can perform basic operations such as zoom in / zoom out.
-## Screenshots are available in the respected folder
+## Screenshots are available here(https://github.com/Prakhar-Rathore/Firebase_Testing_App/tree/master/Screenshots)